MyEtherWallet/knowledge-base-v3/src/content/getting-started/getting-started-new.md

 <li>  The blockchain is like a huge, global, decentralized spreadsheet.  </li>
 <li>  It keeps track of who sent how many coins to whom, and what the balance of every account is.  </li>
 <li>  It is stored and maintained by thousands of people (miners) across the globe who have special computers.  </li>
-<li>  It is made up of all the individual transactions sent from MyEtherWallet, MetaMask, Exodus, Mist, Geth, Parity, and everywhere else.  </li>
+<li>  The blocks in the blockchain are made up of all the individual transactions sent from MyEtherWallet, MetaMask, Exodus, Mist, Geth, Parity, and everywhere else.  </li>
-<li>  When you see your balance on MyEtherWallet.com or view your transactions on [etherscan.io](https://etherscan.io), you are seeing data on the blockchain, not in our personal systems.  </li>
+<li>  When you see your balance on MyEtherWallet.com or view your transactions on etherscan.io, you are seeing data on the blockchain, not in our personal systems.  </li>
-<li>  Again: **we are not a bank**.  </li>
+<li>  Again: we are not a bank  </li>
 </ul>

 </div>